marb61a/Course-Notes/Misc/Data Protection/Build EU GDPR data protection compliance from scratch.md

   -
   -

-Changes to employee data management under GDPR (4:35 )
+Changes to employee data management under GDPR

-    Start
+  -
+  -

-    95. DPOs and DPIAs from HR perspective (3:34 )
+DPOs and DPIAs from HR perspective

-    Start
+  -
+  -

-    96. Data Breaches & what to take away from that (5:18 )
+Data Breaches & what to take away from that

-    Start
+  -
+  -

-    97. Action Steps from HR perspective (4:42 )
+Action Steps from HR perspective

-    Start
+  -
+  -

-    98. HR related policies and procedures (4:06 )
+HR related policies and procedures

-    Start
+  -
+  -

-    99. Contracts of employment - what to look for (3:54 )
+Contracts of employment - what to look for (3:54 )

     Start
     100. Data Protection Policy (8:43 )